docopt/docopt.rs/README.md

 ### Quick example

-Here is a full working example:
+Here is a full working example.
+Notice that you can specify the types of each of the named values in the Docopt usage string.
+Values will be automatically converted to those types (or an error will be reported).

 ```rust
 extern crate rustc_serialize;